TimeSig

 The Grinnell-Montezuma Railroad was built in the fall of 1875, running diagonally northwest and southeast.
 J. B. Grinnell in his Men and Events of Forty Years stated:

-J. B. Grinnell, M. Snyder, and John Hall were the main contributors to the railroad, which was built by subscriptions of people along the line at a cost of $55,000.
+J. B. Grinnell, M. Snyder, and John Hall were the main contributors to the railroad, which was built by subscriptions of people along the line at a cost of $55,000 each.
 The eighteen-mile railroad ran two trains each way, every week day in 1880.
 These excellent railroad facilities were a great asset to Ewart.
-It has been just twenty-three years ago since the track was removed ( 1939 ).
-Even at that time the railroad was still being quite extensively used.
+Seventy-three years ago in 1939, the track was removed.
+The railroad was still being used at the time of the track removal.
+What helped the economic arm of the railroad was the Ewart stockyard and the subsequent shipment of cattle.
+The Ewart family and farmers that lived nearby used the railroad for cattle shipment.

 Another asset of the village was its doctor, W. B. Cotton, born in Ohio.
 His father was an early insurance salesman.
 Dr. Cotton attended Cleveland Medical College, first practicing medicine in Nevada and Cumberland, Ohio.
 In 1876 he came to Iowa and took more medical training in Keokuk.
 He came to Ewart on May 23, 1880, from Daytonville, Iowa.
 “His wife was highly cultivated and held considerable literary attainments.”[2]

-Another man interested in the medical profession was W. H. Harris, who was born in Grinnell and attended the medical college in Chicago.
-He came to Ewart in 1859 and engaged himself in the drug business, for he was preparing himself for the medical profession and had not enough education then.
+Another man interested in the medical profession was W. H. Harris.
+He was born in Grinnell and attended medical college in Chicago.
+He came to Ewart in 1859 and engaged himself in the drug business.
+"The drug business" most likely meant that W. H. Harris was a pharmacist.
+Harris was prepared for the medical profession by learning that field of knowledge.
+He did not have sufficient education in 1859 to practice medicine.

-Ewart not only had outstanding professional men, it had in 1880 the outstanding farmer of Poweshiek County, W. C. Cleland, born in Ireland.
-Before coming to Ewart, he had lived in Rock Island, Illinois, for eight years.
+Ewart not only had outstanding professional men, it had in 1880 the outstanding farmers!
+W. C. Cleland, was born in Ireland.
+Before coming to Ewart, he lived in Rock Island, Illinois, for eight years.
 In Ewart he began life in very moderate circumstances, but because of his thrift and industry he prospered.
 He farmed four hundred acres, mostly under cultivation, and well stocked.
 He also had a fruitful orchard.

-Ewart’s shoemaker, George T. Burns, conceived the idea that the West offered better opportunities than Philadelphia for an ambitious businessman, so after living in several different towns nearby, he came to Ewart in March 1879.
+Ewart’s shoemaker, George T. Burns, conceived the idea that the West offered better opportunities than Philadelphia for an ambitious businessman.
+After living in several different towns nearby, he came to Ewart in March 1879.

 Newton Wasson was the wagon maker and general repairer during the 1880’s.
 Being quite an accomplished and industrious workman, he built up a large trade.

-Ewart had a very unusual factory, which was the mattress factory run by Mr. Decker.
+Ewart had a mattress factory, operated by Mr. Decker.
 The mattresses were made by hand.
-The business died down for awhile, so the factory closed, but a few years ago it was opened again.
+The business died down for awhile, so the factory closed only to reopen in later years.
 Since Mr. Decker’s death, the factory has no longer been in operation.
+Settlers came West with none of the luxuries known to the East Coast, like mattresses.

-A business that might have made Ewart a big city was the Quaker Oats Company.
+A business that might have made Ewart a bustling, large city was the Quaker Oats Company.
 John Stuart’s successor to himself and his partner was his son Robert.
-Born at Embro, in 1852, he became interested in his father’s business.
+Born at Embro, Ontario, Canada, in 1852, he became interested in his father’s business.
 While still a boy, however, he dreamed of bigger things than that which were in Ingersall, and larger companies than his father’s took shape in his mind.
+A cereal mill in Cedar Rapids, Iowa owned by John Stuart, his son Robert Stuart, and their partner George Douglas.
+[3]

 Before he became of age, he came to the United States where he was intrigued with the profitable looking opportunities for the oatmeal millers.
 Robert was so enthusiastic about the prospects in America that in 1873, he and his father set out to seek their fortune.